navining/CS-418-MPs/README.md

 Machine Problems of CS 418 Interactive Computer Graphics:

 - MP1: Dancing Logo
-- MP2: Terrain Modeling Part 1
+- MP2-1: Terrain Modeling
+- MP2-2: Flight Simulator

 This repo is only for personal study.